 - Peri Zourides, the founder of Seven Star Energy Centre asks “What is strength?
 How is it defined?
 Does it apply trail running?
 Is strength only about lifting weights and bulking up?”

 This session aims to change your idea about what strength is, how it can be applied to assist your running, improve your mobility, keep you injury-free and healthy for years to come.

 We’ll get back to basics using your bodyweight for natural movements patterns such as balance, squatting and crawling, as well as learning the power of the breath and how to use tension for strength.
 Gear needed: All you need is a set of comfy sweat-wicking clothing, and a towel.
 Shoes are optional.
 His class last year was one of the most interactive and fun (and weren’t they all fun, so that says a lot?!), with us straining on the floor or running outside to test new ways of developing strength.
 You’ll enjoy his teaching style as much as we do.

-- Deon Braun is TRAIL magazine’s founder and your host.
+- Deon Braun is TRAIL magazine’s founder and your co-host with associate editor Heloise Hunter-Marshall.
 Never one to follow the crowd, and outspoken in his views, he aims to show you how you can achieve optimal nutrition to fuel your efforts and energy in daily life, and on the trail.
 He’ll also reference several of the best nutrition-focused and fitness lifestyle books and online resources available.
 You will leave with a changed perspective on health, wellness, and what you eat.